dllrun/foam-extend-general-contact/howToInstall.md

 - If you are using an OpenSUSE Leap with Windows 10, a further detail on downloading the precomplied version can be found here: https://wiki.openfoam.com/Win10OpenSUSEShell_by_Stefan_Radl

+XXX mention that it might also work with other versions of OpenFOAM, but was tested with OpenFOAM 5.0

 <br/>
 <hr>